Special Services Wing

-The Pakistan Air Force Special Services Wing is a special operations force who specialised in all aspects of air-to-ground communication, including air traffic control, fire support, command, control and communications in covert counterterrorism or austere environments.
-Their functionality is similar to American Air Combat Control Team of the United States Air Force.
-They are often assigned individually or as a team to Army Special Service Group, Navy Special Service Group, Pakistan Rangers and special tactics units of the Pakistan Marines, to provide expert airfield seizure, airstrike control and communications capabilities.
+The Pakistan Air Force Special Services Wing is a special operations force who specialized in all aspects of air-to-ground communication, including airborne special operations, air traffic control, fire support, command, control and communications in covert counterterrorism or austere environments.

+They are often assigned individually or as a team to Army Special Service Group, Navy Special Service Group and special tactics units of the Pakistan Marines, to provide expert airfield seizure, airstrike control and communications capabilities.

 History

 After the 1965 war with India, Air Cdre Mukhtar Ahmad Dogar (SJ), who had flown Royal Indian Air Force aircraft supporting the Chindits Operating behind Japanese lines in Burma, was instrumental in creating a special forces unit for the Pakistan Air Force called SAW (Special Air Warfare Wing).
 The SAW was raised in 1966 under the command of Sqn Ldr Altaf Hussain Butt (GDP) as C.O of the unit.
 These Men were picked up directly from RTS (Recruit Training School) in January 1966.
 The unit was directly under the Directorate of Air Intl (DAI).
-In 1971, Upon request from PIA (Pakistan international Airline), members of SAW Unit were given to SKY MARSHALS to perform Flight Protection Services on all domestic and international flights till the end of 1973.
+In 1971, Upon request from PIA (Pakistan international Airlines), members of SAW Unit were given to SKY MARSHALS to perform Flight Protection Services on all domestic and international flights till the end of 1973.
 When it was decided to convert the unit roll from Offensive to Defensive.

 In 1999, the concept of a special forces wing for the Air Force was again revived after the Kargil War with India.
 Senior officials and military scientists of the Pakistani Armed Forces were impressed in the way that United States Army Special Forces during the initial phase of the war in Afghanistan were able to secure targets, set up runways and airstrips for immediate use and direct strategic and tactical air strikes on enemy positions so quickly.
 The Air Force established the division under the name Special Service Wing (SSW).
-The training was undertaken by the Special Service Group (SSG) with new principles, doctrines and specialization from the United States.
-The close cooperation between the United States and Pakistani military since 2001 allowed many SSW soldiers to go to the United States to be trained on a regular basis.
-All of its members of SSW must have to be HALO/HAHO qualified with a skilled operations ability.
-The unit became operational in 2004.
-Recently, most of its members have completed or graduated with the members of 1st Special Operations Wing in the United States.
-The one of the combat brigade of Special Service Wing had been carrying out special day-light aerial and night-aerial operations during the recent insurgencies inside Pakistan.
-The one of the combat unit, alongside Navy's SSGN and Army's SSG, have actively participated in recent operations led by the Pakistan Army in Waziristan.
+One of the combat brigades of Special Service Wing had been carrying out special day-light aerial and night-aerial operations during the recent insurgencies inside Pakistan.
+The unit, alongside Navy's SSGN and Army's SSG, has actively participated in operations, led by the Pakistan Army, in Waziristan.